Readit News logoReadit News

 Hmm actually, it doesn't rearrange on every digit, it's a static but random layout every time you go to that page.

-MrJohz · 9 months ago
+MrJohz · a year ago

 A number of countries use this when giving your pin for a credit card or similar (I've noticed it in both Greece and India).